CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

 ## Discussion

+It would be interesting to know if `fREAKAZOID` actually knew that `tarik` was streaming.
+At some point `tarik` says that he is closing his stream, so at least that could have given a hint to `fREAKAZOID` that `tarik` was streaming.
+He could have know that `tarik` was streaming all along, however, then why would he stop the conversation exactly after `s1mple` start streaming.

+Another interesting point to understand is whether `fREAKAZOID` knew that `s1mple` thought he is talking with `Stewie2k` this whole conversation.

 Interesting how `fREAKAZOID` accused `s1mple` when he actually was *No. 1* entry fragger in the world in 2015.
 And is currently at the top of the ranking for January 2015: